Links on SoundGuys may earn us a commission. Learn more.

 The Bose Music app is available on the Apple App Store and Google Play Store, and operates uniformly on either system.
 You can use the Bose Music app to adjust noise cancelling intensity, remap the multifunction button, and create a custom EQ profile.
 If you don’t care to tinker, you can always fall back on Active EQ.

-Bose’s headphone app also serves as a one-stop shop for all of your favorite music streaming services, which rids the need to swipe through designated radio and music apps.
+Bose’s headphone app also serves as a one-stop-shop for all of your favorite music streaming services, which rids the need to swipe through designated radio and music apps.
 It’s a hub for your Bose smart speakers and soundbars too: you can control multi-room playback, group speakers together, or listen to different playlists in different rooms.

 The Bose Music app is also an access point for Bose AR, the company’s augmented reality platform that combines its audio peripherals with AR apps.
 You can take advantage of Bose AR through apps like Navisens NaviGuide AR, which provides audio-enhanced directions.

-The Apple AirPods Max last 20 hours on a single charge with ANC enabled, while the Bose Noise Cancelling Headphones 700 last 21 hours, 25 minutes.
+The Apple AirPods Max lasts 20 hours on a single charge with ANC enabled, while the Bose Noise Cancelling Headphones 700 lasts 21 hours, 25 minutes.
 We test battery life by subjecting each headset to a constant 75dB(SPL) output until their respective batteries deplete.
 Both headsets support quick charging: when you connect the Lightning cable to the AirPods Max for five minutes, it yields 90 minutes of playback.
 Doing the same over USB-C with the Bose Headphones 700 for 15 minutes yields 210 minutes of playback.

 Bose might have introduced active noise cancelling (ANC) to the world, but the AirPods Max outperforms the Bose Noise Cancelling Headphones 700 in this metric.

 Both headsets have good noise cancelling, but Apple undoubtedly takes the cake here.
-Apple’s stellar ANC performance is due to the fact that each headphone houses an H1 chip, Apple’s proprietary processor, which powers certain tasks like ANC.
+Apple’s stellar ANC performance is due to the fact that each headphone houses an H1 chip, Apple’s proprietary processor, which powers tasks like ANC.
 Apple’s headset also uses eight mics for its ANC, while only six of the eight mics in Bose’s headset are dedicated to ANC processing.